Developer Guide

 What Is a Sports Betting API?

 A sports betting API (Application Programming Interface) is a service that provides programmatic access to betting odds and market data from sportsbooks.
-Instead of manually checking odds on DraftKings, FanDuel, and BetMGM, a developer can make a single API call and receive structured data from all three — plus 17 more sportsbooks — in milliseconds.
+Instead of manually checking odds on DraftKings, FanDuel, and BetMGM, a developer can make a single API call.
+The response includes structured data from all three — plus 17 more sportsbooks — in milliseconds.

-The API sits between the sportsbooks (data sources) and your application.
-It handles the hard work — collecting odds from each sportsbook, normalizing formats (American, decimal, fractional), and serving the data through a clean, documented interface.
-You get consistent JSON regardless of whether the odds originally came from DraftKings' proprietary feed or Pinnacle's European-format endpoints.
+The API sits between the sportsbooks and your application.
+It collects real-time feeds from each sportsbook and normalizes formats (American, decimal, fractional).
+The data is served through a clean, documented interface.
+You get consistent JSON from a single endpoint.
+It works whether the odds came from DraftKings' proprietary feed or Pinnacle's European-format endpoints.

-Sports betting APIs are used by individual bettors building personal tools, startups creating betting analytics platforms, and enterprises powering odds comparison websites.
+Sports betting APIs serve individual bettors, analytics startups, and enterprises powering odds comparison sites.
 The common thread: they all need fast, reliable access to odds data without building and maintaining scrapers for every sportsbook.
+Some providers also deliver esports data alongside traditional sports, covering competitive gaming markets like CS2, LoL, and Dota 2.

 How a Sports Betting API Works